meh6di/navigation_robot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the license in `LICENSE`.
+Distributed under the MIT License in `LICENSE`.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>